micferr/ADM_HW2/README.md

 - Implement a custom processing layer

   Coming from a CS background, this is the solution I chose.
-I first filtered some unused fields from the script to improve processing performance, then designed an small object-oriented framework to process entries.
+I first filtered some unused fields from the script to improve processing performance, then designed a small object-oriented framework to process entries.

   In particular, `convert_dataset.py` contains a script to filter out some columns, most notably the `review` field which isn't used in any research question and takes a good chuck of the files' size by itself.